Abdominal pain

 - Intestinal obstruction

-- Kidney infection (also called pyelonephritis)
+- Kidney infection

-- Liver abscess, a pus-filled pocket in the liver.
+- Liver abscess (a pus-filled pocket in the liver)

-- Mesenteric thrombosis, a blood clot in a vein carrying blood away from your intestines.
+- Mesenteric thrombosis (a blood clot in a vein carrying blood away from your intestines)

-- Peritonitis (infection of the abdominal lining)
+- Peritonitis (which is an infection of the abdominal lining)

-- Pulmonary infarction, which is loss of blood flow to the lungs.
+- Pulmonary infarction (which is loss of blood flow to the lungs)

 - Ruptured spleen

-- Salpingitis, which is inflammation of the fallopian tubes.
+- Salpingitis (which is inflammation of the fallopian tubes)

 - Shingles